CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_upgrade.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `active`:(bool) Indicates if the software upgrade is active or not.
 * `auto_created`:(bool) Indicates that the request was automatically created by the system.
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `description`:(string) Description of the software upgrade.
 * `elapsed_time`:(int) Elapsed time in seconds during the software upgrade.
 * `end_time`:(string) End date of the software upgrade.
 * `error_code`:(int) Error code for Intersight Appliance's software upgrade.
 In case of failure - this code will help decide if software upgrade can be retried.
 * `fingerprint`:(string) Software upgrade manifest's fingerprint.
 * `is_rolling_back`:(bool) Track if software upgrade is upgrading or rolling back.
+* `is_user_triggered`:(bool) Indicates if the upgrade is triggered by user or due to schedule.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `rollback_needed`:(bool) Track if rollback is needed.
 * `rollback_status`:(string) Status of the Intersight Appliance's software rollback status.
 * `start_time`:(string) Start date of the software upgrade.
 UI can modify startTime to re-schedule an upgrade.